-I'm a freelance qualitative researcher, specialising in media and brand strategy.
+I'm a freelance qualitative researcher, specialising in media, brand strategy and cultural intelligence.
 My job lets me talk with people from around the world about the stories that give meaning to their lives.

 How I work